StygianTheBest/StygianCore/README.md

 ## GREETINGS

 Welcome to StygianCore.
-This repack is powered by AzerothCore and would not be possible without the players, developers, and communities of the World of Warcraft MMO emulator and private server scene.
+This repack is powered by AzerothCore and would not be possible without the players, developers, and communities of the MMO emulator and private server scene.
 A big thanks to everyone for any and all contributions absorbed to make this repack possible.
 Your hard work is much appreciated!

 <div style="font-weight: bold; color:green;">This project is, and will always be, FREE!
 I designed it with lots of comments and templates to make life easier for new developers and creators to get started.
 My hope is that all of the hard work I put into this will inspire others to get involved and create more cool and interesting projects for the WoW Emulation community.</div>